-Having dealt with many family matters over the years, especially those involving children, we know that the festive season is an emotional time.
-Conflict can arise and this magical time for parent’s and their children can turn sour.
+Having dealt with many family matters over the years, especially those involving children, we know that the festive season can be an emotional time.
+If conflict over Christmas child arrangements arises, this magical time for parents and their children can turn sour.

 1. Try to be balanced

 You may not agree on many things, but for the majority of parents we deal with, they do agree that they each love their children and want to do right by them.
 Despite your differences, it is especially important to try and find common ground and understanding.
-By remaining balanced, you will be in a better position to deal with disagreements.
-You will also be more willing compromise.
+By remaining balanced, you will be in a better position to deal with disagreements about Christmas child arrangements.
+You will also be more willing to compromise.

 2. Get the diary out

 One of the biggest conflicts can be division of time between parents, and it can be a rather rigid argument on both sides as to why they “deserve” a certain amount of time.
 Christmas is a busy time of year full of family members, friends and events.

 It is best to get the timetable agreed as early as possible and share this with the other parent.
 There are some really helpful apps that allow you to share a digital calendar – Cozi or Apple Calendar, for example.
 This way you are both informed all the time without feeling as though you are ‘checking up’ on the other.
 You can also record locations/plans for the children’s pick up/drop off in the calendar to prevent mishaps!

 It is important to understand that the other parent is likely to have plans involving the children too.
 By being timely and sticking to the plans, there should be no nasty surprises.
 Equally, if there is a clearly unavoidable situation that causes a delay, be reasonable.
 Assume the sincerity of the other parent unless they give you a reason not to.

 It is important to be children focused in your planning.
 They will want to spend time with the people they love at this time of year.
 Consider whether it is practical to share or alternate Christmas day so that they can share their excitement with both parents.